How to make the most of the rainfall

 Last year's drought demonstrated just how precious rainfall can be.
 There was two months of near drought in many parts of the UK, and when the rain came, many gardeners rejoiced at the forecasts of rain.
-Now we are due lots of wet weather ahead of the gardening season, there are a few things you can do to prepare your garden.
+As we face a period of high rainfall, there are a few things you can do to prepare your garden.
 To make the most of the rain, here are tips from the Royal Horticultural Society (RHS) or how to make small but significant adaptations to our gardens.

 How to prepare your garden for rainfall